alexdevero/alex-devero-blog/__drafts__/draft--if-else.md

 }
 ```

-## The if else statement and multiple condition
+## The if else statement and multiple conditions

 The else if is a very powerful tool.
 It can help you create more controlled code quickly and easily.
 That being said, there is one thing you have to pay attention to.
 Let's say you have an if else statement with one `else if`.
 That means one `if`, one `else if` and maybe `else`.